 “It could be easier.
 They have a CLI tool that engineers can run on their laptops, but getting engineers to install the tool is a manual process.
 The rest of it is perfect.
 I would rate GitGuardian Internal Monitoring as 9 out of 10.”

 We heard from our users, and in recent updates, starting from version 1.12.0 and above, we've simplified the onboarding process for developers.
 Once the ggshield CLI is installed, developers can kickstart their journey with this command:

 $ ggshield auth login

-This kicks off a browser-based authentication flow, where the developer can log in to an existing workspace (personal or company-owned) or sign up for a new one.
-In the background, GitGuardian will silently provision a personal access token and store it in the local environment.
+This initiates a browser-based authentication flow, allowing developers to log in to their existing workspace or sign up for a new one.
+Behind the scenes, ggshield quietly provisions a personal access token and stores it locally.

-That’s it.
-There are no additional steps.
-The developer can start scanning local repositories, file directories, and Docker images or configure a pre-commit or a pre-push git hook and scan commits before pushing to the remotes.
+That's it.
+There are no additional steps—developers can immediately start scanning local repositories, file directories, and Docker images!
+They can also configure pre-commit or pre-push git hooks to check commits before pushing to remotes.

 Baked in security defaults

 Security teams and administrators often grapple with managing permissions and ensuring secure access control for their development teams.

 “They could give a developer access to a dashboard for their team's repositories that just shows their repository secrets.
 I think more could be exposed to developers.”